PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-09 11:12:14
+Last updated: 2024-04-09 11:13:25
-Random Quote: One does not speak unless one knows. - Din Djarin
+Random Quote: I count no day as lived unless I have loved a woman, slain a foeman, and eaten a fine meal.  -  Daario Naharis